 Customers feel increasingly at ease with virtual assistants, and companies can increasingly avoid hiring people to answer their queries.
 As chatbots evolve and become more functional, their usage becomes more appealing.
 These chatbot trends show that one day chatbots may assume a main role in providing customer service.
 However, the capabilities of chatbots today are largely limited only by our imagination.

 With a variety of ‘conversational marketing’ techniques being used such as the voice-assisted Amazon Alexa and chatbots in Messenger, it will be interesting to see how this technology will develop.
-Let’s take a look at the chatbot trends that may likely take the stage soon and how chatbots will be used.
+Let’s take a look at the chatbot future trends that may likely take the stage soon and how chatbots will be used.

 1. Better use of machine learning.